Ahle2/markdown-cv/index.md

 ## Currently

-Developing software and electronics for the latest generation of Alesco induction heaters called ACE
+Developing software and electronics for the latest generation of Alesco Induction Heaters (ACE platform)

 ## Specialized in